ethicalainetwork/EthicalTools/readME.md

 Important Notes:

-Replace placeholders like <original-owner>, <repository-name>, and my-new-feature with the actual names.
+Replace my-new-feature with the actual names.
 You can customize the title and body of the pull request in the gh pr create command.
-Make sure you have the GitHub CLI installed and authenticated before running these commands.